opea-project/GenAIInfra/helm-charts/common/llm-ctrl-uservice/README.md

-# llm-vllm Microservice
+# llm-ctrl Microservice

 Helm chart for deploying a microservice which facilitates connections and handles responses from OpenVINO vLLM microservice.

-`llm-vllm-uservice` depends on OpenVINO vLLM.
+`llm-ctrl-uservice` depends on OpenVINO vLLM.
 You should properly set `vLLM_ENDPOINT` as the HOST URI of vLLM microservice.
 If not set, it will consider the default value : `http://<helm-release-name>-vllm-openvino:80`

 As this service depends on vLLM microservice, we can proceed in either of 2 ways:

 - Install both microservices separately one after another.
-- Install the vLLM microservice as dependency for the our main `llm-vllm-uservice` microservice.
+- Install the vLLM microservice as dependency for the our main `llm-ctrl-uservice` microservice.

 ## (Option 1): Installing the chart separately:

 First, you need to install the `vllm-openvino` chart, please refer to the [vllm](../vllm) chart for more information.

 After you've deployed the `vllm` chart successfully, please run `kubectl get svc` to get the vLLM service name with port.
-We need to provide this to `llm-vllm-uservice` as a value for vLLM_ENDPOINT for letting it discover and connect to the vLLM microservice.
+We need to provide this to `llm-ctrl-uservice` as a value for vLLM_ENDPOINT for letting it discover and connect to the vLLM microservice.

 > **_NOTE:_** While installing charts separately, if you don't provide any vLLM endpoint explicitly, it will take the default endpoint as `http://<helm-release-name>-vllm:80`.
 So, if you are not providing the vLLM endpoint explicitly, please make sure to provide same helm release name to both the charts while installing.